 9. Impress Your Mother-In-Law Avocado Toast

-I seriously just ate this for breakfast today.
-It’s so good and really healthy, especially if you use that Ezekiel bread I talk about for the Fed Up Challenge (which I’m trying again).
-The best part is you can gob it on there like you secretly want to do with butter, but you don’t because people might stare.
+This is so good and really healthy, especially if you use that Ezekiel bread I talk about for the Fed Up Challenge.
+The best part is you can gob it on the toast, like you secretly want to do with butter, but you don’t because people might stare.
 Get the recipe here.

 10. Pink Rainbow Lemonade Cake With Buttercream Icing

-Speaking of healthy…cake!
+Speaking of healthy…more cake!
 Mental health, you silly.
 It’s all about your state of mind.
-And this cake brings me utter joy.
+And looking at this cake brings me utter joy.
 Think how pretty this cake would be on your Easter table!
 Recipe Sara at Belly Rumbles.

 Do you have any spring recipes you’d like to share?
 Feel free to link to them in the comments below!